 Better Bus Service Keeps Coming!

 IndyGo is increasing your transit service by 70 percent!
-Starting with the opening of the Red Line in September, frequency and hours of service will be improved.
+Starting with the opening of the Red Line, frequency and hours of service will be improved.
 Over the next year, many local routes will also see improvements to hours of service, frequency, and smooth transfer locations.

 The shortest distance between two points is a straight line, but a transit system has to serve many people who want to commute to and from different locations.
 To make the most effective transit improvements with our budget, IndyGo uses public input, ridership data, density and activity mapping, and development patterns to make service changes 3 times a year.
 Using our board adopted Service Standards, IndyGo invests in high-density ridership routes to move the greatest number of people the most efficiently.

 Red, Purple and Blue were designed for you, by you.

 IndyGo’s creating its new Red, Purple and Blue Lines to help you commute more efficiently, easily and conveniently.

 As part of the Marion County Transit Plan, three rapid transit lines were identified to do just that – the Red, Purple, and Blue Lines.

 The Red Line runs from Broad Ripple through downtown Indy to the University of Indianapolis, connecting several neighborhoods, major employers and cultural institutions with frequent, comfortable rapid transit service.Continue Reading